 This judgement also established organisations or charities need to look at each activity separately.
 Each should be correctly identified as a ‘business activity’ or ‘non-business activity’ for VAT purposes.

-What is the new stance on organisations, charities and VAT?
+What is the current stance on organisations, charities and VAT?

 The taxman is now using a two-stage test to determine the status of any given activity.
 This was considered during another Court of Appeal case in 2018.
 In essence, for something to be defined a ‘business activity’, it must meet these conditions: